-I recently graduated from the University of Utah with my Bachelors in Social Work and I am currently working on my Masters of Social Work with the University of Denver's online program.
-I have worked for the Division of Youth Services and I have been Co-Chair of the Youth Advisory Board for about 3 years.
-I have dedicated my time to help advocate for those whose voices need to be heard through Youth Services and my Social Work background.
-I enjoy watching movies and playing iPhone games at any time.
-I plan to continue advocating in any way possible.
+I graduated from the University of Utah with my Bachelors in Social Work and I am currently working on my Masters of Social Work with the University of Denver's online program.
+I have worked for Salt Lake County's Youth Services, as Former Vice President of the Youth Advisory Board, for about 4 years.
+I dedicate my time to help advocate for those whose voices need to be heard through Youth Services and my Social Work background.
+My plan is to continue advocating in any way possible.
 Working with kids and teens, who struggle in their mental health with anxiety, depression, or trauma, social issues/problems, and discovering who they are, is my main goal as I move forward with becoming a therapist to help give them a

 I spent 6 years in and out of Utah’s foster care system between the ages of 3 and 18; and had too many placements to keep track during my teenage years.
 I just recently graduated with a Bachelor of Social Work from the University of Utah and am taking a year break in between my master’s in social work policy and advocacy to be a full-time Social Worker working with young people in the Transition to Adult Living Program through DCFS.
 I have worked within many roles over the last 7 years within Division of Youth Services, Foster/proctor care agencies and nonprofit organizations serving current and former foster youth.
 I am a National Foster Care advocate with Foster Club, the National Foster Care Alumni Council and Utah’s Children’s Bureau Youth Ambassador.
 I have participated on councils for many years with the goal of educating, informing and improving state foster care systems and I am elated to be a voice for foster youth and empower the voices and expertise of young people with lived experience.